 Personally, I have always preferred to be alone….
 Than in bad company!
 Any thoughts, please?
 Wishing you all a wonderful weekend with people who truly care about your future!

 This post, especially those three ‘motivational’ phrases, typify the type of wrong and damaging kind of advice people with depression are often given.

 Before I go further let me be clear.
 I am not a medical professional nor qualified in any way to provide anything more than my personal perspective.
-Your own experiences, as a friend or relative or someone with depression, may be radically different.
-If you think you may be suffering from depression then seek help from your family doctor or a mental health professional.
+Your own experiences, as a friend or relative of someone with depression, may be radically different.
+If you think you may be suffering from depression then seek help from your family doctor or mental health professional.
 If you know or suspect someone is suffering from depression then encourage them to do the same.